 Pursuant to Article 25 of the Articles of Association of Sopharma AD on 21.05.2021, the Board of Directors determines the parameters and makes a decision to issue warrants during the primary public offering.
-With Decision \mathbb{N} 804 - E of 04.11.2021, the Financial Supervision Commission registers an issue in the amount of 44,932,633 non-cash, freely transferable and registered warrants, with an issue value of BGN 0.28, issued by "Sopharma" AD in accordance with Art.
+With Decision No 804 - E of 04.11.2021, the Financial Supervision Commission registers an issue in the amount of 44,932,633 non-cash, freely transferable and registered warrants, with an issue value of BGN 0.28, issued by "Sopharma" AD in accordance with Art.
 112 b, para.
 11 of the LPOS.
-The underlying asset of the issued warrants are future ordinary, registered, freely transferable voting right shares, each holding one vote in the General Meeting of Shareholders, which will be issued by the Company conditionally, only in favour of warrant holders.
-Each registered warrant entitles the holder thereof to register one share from the future increase of the Company's capital within a 3-month period, at a fixed price of BGN 4.13 per share.
+The underlying asset of the issued warrants are future ordinary, registered, freely transferrable voting right shares, each holding one vote in the General Meeting of Shareholders, which will be issued by the Company conditionally, only in favour of warrant holders.
+Each registered warrant entitles the holder thereof to register one share from the future issue.
+The warrants' holders may exercise their right to register the respective number of shares in future increase of the Company's capital within a 3-month period, at a fixed price of BGN 4.13 per share.
 The right to exercise arises from the date on which the issue of 44 925 943 warrants was registered with the "Central Depository" AD - 11 January 2022.